Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 For instance, you can reward your customers with points upon user registration, purchasing a product, leaving a comment, submitting a post, or as part of a loyalty program.

-Upon achieving a number of points, you can then offer gift coupons and discounts to your customers.
+Upon achieving a specific number of points, you can then offer gift coupons and discounts to your customers.
 This can be a great way to increase user engagement, build brand loyalty, and increase conversions in your WooCommerce store.

 Plus, if you run a membership community, then you can also offer users a membership level upgrade or other perks once they have earned enough reward points.

-Let’s see how you can easily add a points system in WordPress to increase user engagement.
+That being said, let’s see how you can easily add a points system in WordPress to increase user engagement.

 How to Add a Points System in WordPress